 Ricardo Arredondo is serving his second term on the Madera Unified School District.
 A resident of a LIC, he was first elected in 2009 and is the Board’s current president.
 Mr. Arredondo serves the District’s Area 6, which comprises areas in the central, east and southeast parts of the district, which are all extremely economically distressed neighborhoods.
 Mr. Arredondo is the Board liaison to Chavez Elementary, Martin Luther King Middle School, Millview Elementary and Madera South High career school (School of Business and Human Services).
 In his capacity as a Board Trustee, Mr. Arredondo also serves on the following committees: Alternative Governance Board, Citizens’ Bond Oversight Committee, Construction Review Advisory Committee, District English Language Learner Advisory Committee, School to Career Advisory Committee, Site Selection Committee, California Association of Suburban School Districts, County Coalition Executive Committee, and Inter-Agency Committee.
 Mr. Arredondo also serves on the Oversight Board for the Successor Agency to the former Madera Redevelopment Agency.
 In this capacity, Mr. Arredondo provides guidance and direction to the local agencies that would benefit from property tax distributions and investments from the Successor Agency to former redevelopment project areas.

 Since 2006, Mr. Cox has been an active participant in the New Markets Tax Credit (NMTC), Low-Income Housing Tax Credit, and Historic Tax Credit programs.
-Under Mr. Cox’s direction, CVNF is deploying $65 million dollars of federal NMTC allocation within low-income communities throughout the Central Valley of California.
-Formerly, Mr. Cox served as president of CMSS Management, Inc. a property, development, and consulting firm and held a variety of project and construction management titles with Bechtel — the largest engineering and construction firm in the U.S.
+Under his direction, CVNF is deploying $65 million dollars of federal NMTC allocation within low-income communities throughout the Central Valley of California.
+Formerly, Mr. Cox held a variety of project and construction management titles with both domestic and international engineering & construction firms.